Step-By-Step Guide

 • If your meet is in a Municipal park, the VP of Events should have sent a Municipal permit to you.

-• If your meet is on military land (Fossil Creek, Elmendorf, and Pia’s maps), check with the VP of Events for the current participant registration process (it changes from year to year), and then inform the VP of Media, so they can let others know.
+• If your meet is on military land (Fossil Creek, Elmendorf, and Pia’s maps), check with the VP of Events for the current participant registration process (it changes from year to year).

 Design the Courses